lualparedes/guia-web/README.md

 - `id`: used to load custom styles for single pages (just like css ids), the value must correspond to the slug in the include `style_name-of-page.html`
 - `jumbotron-title`: text inside the H1 of the jumbotron.
 - `jumbotron-type`: the jumbotron has several skins: default, results.
 Each corresponds to the slug in `jumbotron_slug.html`
-- `post-date`: the date of punlication of a post.
-It's used to find assets specifics for the post, such as the hero image (`post-date-hero.png`)
+- `post-date`: the date of publication of a post.
+It's used to find assets specifics for the post, such as the hero image (`post-date-slug-hero.png`)

 ### Important name conventions